mathisang/aidsh/README.md

 You can access to API only with a token generated with success login credentials.

 You need to send your login credentials with a POST request on http://127.0.0.1:8000/login_check

+With Postman, you need to past your token as Bearer token in authorization tab.

+With API Platform interface, you need to click on Authorize and add in the input : "Bearer YOURTOKEN".